Modi to mobilize India's diaspora during US visit – DW – 09/19/2024

 Modi's efforts to deepen ties with the Indian diaspora has become a regular feature when he travels abroad.
 Attendance at overseas jamborees are well-managed and designed events that can, at times, overshadow the official state visit to a country.

-Two years later, Indians lined up to shake hands and take selfies with Modi at a civic reception when he visited the Silicon Valley.
+Two years later, Indians lined up to shake hands and take selfies with Modi at a civic reception when he visited Silicon Valley, in California.

-In 2019, in the biggest community event yet dubbed "Howdy Modi," Modi addressed over 50,000 people in Houston, Texas.
+In 2019, at the biggest community event yet dubbed "Howdy Modi," the prime minister addressed over 50,000 people in Houston, Texas.

 "Prime Minister Modi's large-scale diaspora events during his foreign visits have become a significant part of his diplomatic toolkit, marking a notable shift in how India engages with its diaspora abroad," Chetan Rana, an associate editor at 9dashline, an online geopolitical consultancy, told DW.